-We welcoming all men - younger, older, in-between, large, small, fit and muscular (or not so much), bears and leathermen.
-The Homestead ay 3218 is a getaway for everyone.
+We welcome all men - younger, older, in-between, large, small, fit and muscular (or not so much), bears and leathermen - as The Homestead at 3218 is a getaway for everyone.

 Our resort offers fully-furnished Rainey Creek House suites with private bath, queen-size beds and complete kitchens; single beds in the bunk room; hostel-style private sleeping cubicles; primitive camp sites and RV sites (permanent & transient) with full hook-ups (30/50 amp electric, water & future septic system) and a few primitive sites.

 Whether you want to partake in outdoor activities - swim in our pool or sun bathe on its surrounding deck or grassy areas, nap in a hammock or jog/bike ride the adjacent country roads OR use our indoor Rec Center to play billiards, watch videos on the big screen TV, relax in the large steam room or just enjoy conversations with old and new friends, The Homestead at 3218 is where you'll find it.

 Here's a visual representation of The Homestead as seen on Facebook & youtube.

 Our WiFi service is provided by NextLink.
 It's the strongest WiFi signal & bandwidth possible in this part of rural McLennan County.